-This Single-Serving Molten Chocolate Cookie Hits the Spot
+This Single-Serving Molten Chocolate Cookie Recipe Hits the Spot

 Welcome to Single Serving, our new video series showcasing mouthwatering, easily re-createable, and highly Instagrammable recipes for one like Blue Majik nice cream and egg clouds.
 This week, we’re baking up a ramekin cookie with a molten chocolate core, because sometimes you just really need a decadent indulgence.